JosephNwek/cloud-task-manager/README.md

  v
 Backend Task API Service

-The frontend service will allow users to add and view tasks through a simple web interface.

-The backend service will handle task management through REST API endpoints.

-Both services will run inside Docker containers and communicate through a Docker network managed by Docker Compose.

 ---

 ## Proposal

-The system will use the following base images:
+This project will use Docker containers to run two services.

 Frontend Service
-Base Image: python:3.11
+- Base Image: Python
-Framework: Flask
+- Framework: Flask
-Purpose: Provide a web interface for users to submit and view tasks.
+- Purpose: Provide the web interface where users can create and view tasks.

 Backend Service
-Base Image: python:3.11
+- Base Image: Python
-Framework: Flask
+- Framework: Flask
-Purpose: Provide a REST API to store and retrieve tasks.
+- Purpose: Provide REST API endpoints that store and manage task data.

-Each service will run in its own container and will communicate over HTTP using REST API requests.
+The frontend and backend services will communicate through HTTP requests using a REST API.

-Future deliverables will include implementing the application logic, connecting the services, and deploying the system in a cloud environment.